 The iPad Pro isn’t larger or smaller than the entry-level iPad; it’s about the same size, just in a slightly-different shape.
 It is, however, definitely thinner.
 At 5.9mm, it’s more than a millimeter and a half thinner than the 7.5mm iPad, and you can really feel that difference in your hand.
 Aluminium on the back of the device makes everything feel premium, but unfortunately, you can only pick up the iPad Pro in space gray or silver.
 The new iPad Air may not feature the same high-refresh rate as the Pro—more on that below—but the Air does get new colors exclusive to the mid-range iPad, including blue and green.

 Most importantly, the iPad Pro continues to offer a 120Hz refresh rate, or what Apple calls “ProMotion.”
 Some consumers won’t be able to tell the difference, but trust us: higher refresh rates make a big difference in how you use the device.
 This thing feels fast and fluid when scrolling around the home screen or skipping through a bunch of photos.
 It looks absolutely fantastic, and it’s easily the best display you can get on an iPad today.

 Obviously, the lack of a home button means you’ll have to rely on gestures to get around iPadOS, but if you’ve gotten used to the iPhone X or 11, you’ll be comfortable here in no time.
-When we reviewed the 2017 iPad Pro, we spoke about how the iPad needed to be updated in order to feel a bit more modern, and this iPad Pro really has hit the mark.
-It’s easy to imagine this design being around for years to come.
+Apple has really refined the hardware in this device, and it continues to be the most premium-feeling tablet on the market today.